bitresearch2006/Sub_Domain_Register/README.md

 * LOCAL_PORT
 * TOKEN

-If user does not exist, installer offers to create it.
+If user does not exist, installer can create a dedicated system user.

 Installer performs: